kiwitcms/Kiwi/README.rst

   started migrating to modern UI using Patternfly
 * Oct 2017 - Kiwi TCMS has an official website at http://kiwitcms.org and
   will be developed as a community project sponsored by Mr. Senko, Ltd.
+* Nov 2017 - merge the python-nitrate API client sources and modify them to work with the current code base.

 Documentation